Creating a Strong Culture in Your Dental Practice

 Empower team members in their positions and let them do the jobs you hired them for.
 Try not to call, text, or email them when they’re outside of the practice.

-Make sure your team knows their jobs, that they are educated on how to do those jobs, and that they have the tools and resources needed to complete their jobs.
-This sets them up for success.
+Ensure your team knows their jobs, are educated on how to do those jobs, and have the tools and resources needed to complete their assignments.
+Creating job descriptions sets the team up for success.

 All good leaders will not let employees know just once a year how bad or good they are doing at their jobs.
 Leaders communicate often and openly.